 - Debt service is the total loan payment, including both interest and principal.

 - Capital expenditures are additions having a useful life of more than one year or improvements prolonging the life of the property.

 - Calculate cash flow before taxes using this formula:

 Excel Spreadsheet Example

 We prepared a simple example and calculation of a rental property cash flow in an excel spreadsheet file.
 You can download the file, input your own numbers and calculate results in no time.
-The only thing we ask in return is for you to like and share this information with your colleagues and friends.
+The only thing we ask in return is for you to like our facebook page or follow us on twitter.

 Download Excel Spreadsheet Example